cado-security/AWS_EKS_Cluster_Forensics/README.md

 ======Cado Security Presentation - Evidence Files SANS DFIR Conference 2021=======
 ==================================================================================

-Attached are the files associated with the Cado Security SANS Presentation "bluff your cloud game".
+Attached are the files associated with the Cado Security SANS Presentation "buff your cloud game".

 Where James Campbell and Allan Carchrie presented the value of forensically